-The Death of Distance?
-COVID-19 Lockdowns and Venture Capital Investment
+Invest Local or Remote?
+The Effects of COVID-19 Lockdowns on Venture Capital Investment around the World

 JEL Classification: G24, G23, L26

 Suggested Citation: Suggested Citation